amaraanigbo/OS-Projects-/README.md

 ##### Amara Anigbo and Max Barrett
 -------------------------------------
 ### Description of Project
-This project supports a UNIX shell in C which has it's own internal commands.
+This project created a UNIX shell in C which has it's own internal commands.
-This

 ### How to run Program
 1. In the terminal, use the "cd" command to get to the folder for the project titled "s20cs354p1_anigbobarrett".